AlexIII/tcc-g15/README.md

 <img src="./screen-2.png" />

-Tested only for Dell G15 5515.
+Tested for Dell G15 5515, 5511, 5525 _(big thanks to @T7imal and @cemkaya-mpi for testing and debugging!)_.
 May also work on other Dell G15 notebooks.

 Please report if it worked / didn't work for you.
 Your feedback is highly appreciated.